leinad87/iextools/README.md

-# IEX-Tools
+# IEX Market Data Tool
-This is a work-in-progress tool for extracting information from historical IEX data.
+This is a work-in-progress tool for extracting information from market data provided by IEX.
+Currently only TOPS v1.6 data is supported for extracting trading operations.

 ## Compile